AustinDecker/BaserowApiWrapper/README.md

       "filters": "String"
     }
     ```
-  - **Returns:** A Promise resolving to a 2D array with each index representing a page, containing a list of objects.
+  - **Returns:** A Promise resolving to a 2D array with each index representing a page, containing a list of objects, or an error object.

 - `getGear(rowID)`:
   - **rowID:** ID of a specific row on the SMCGears Table.
-  - **Returns:** A Promise resolving to a JSON object of the specific row.
+  - **Returns:** A Promise resolving to a JSON object of the specific row, or an error object.

 - `getManufacturersTable([options])`:
   - **options:** A key-value pair of optional options to manipulate the HTTP Request.